shuaibiyy/awesome-tf/README.md

 - [Terraforming 1Password](https://blog.agilebits.com/2018/01/25/terraforming-1password/) - How 1Password migrated from CloudFormation to Terraform.
 - [Tutorial: How to Use Terraform to Deploy OpenStack Workloads](http://www.stratoscale.com/blog/openstack/tutorial-how-to-use-terraform-to-deploy-openstack-workloads/) - Illustrates how easy it is to use the OpenStack Terraform provider to deploy a web server.
 - [Zero Downtime Updates with HashiCorp Terraform](https://www.hashicorp.com/blog/zero-downtime-updates-with-terraform) - Ensuring zero downtime of your infrastructure.
+- [How to Destroy Resources from Terraform](https://spacelift.io/blog/how-to-destroy-terraform-resources) - How to manage the destruction of cloud infrastructure resources that are under Terraform management (resources that are created using Terraform IaC) and how to overcome some common pitfalls.
+- [How to Use Terraform Variables](https://spacelift.io/blog/how-to-use-terraform-variables) - How to Use Terraform Variables (Local, Input, Output, Environment).

 ### Multi-Environment Configuration